radial/docs/concepts/topology.md

 # The Axle-Hub-Spoke Topology

-Before many of the Docker container orchestrators became popular and mature, manual lifecycle tasks of a cluster of containers was a bit of a mess.
+Before many of the Docker container orchestration services became popular and mature, manual lifecycle tasks of a cluster of containers was a bit of a mess.
 I wanted to streamline my understanding of application stack components and fit them to Docker features intuitively and systematically.
 Even now with tools like [Fig][fig], [Kubernetes][kube], and others, I'm finding these topology principals very easy to transfer no matter the orchestration tool.